-Mullion Mate[®] PRO is designed to be easily installed and field cut to fit varying job conditions between curtain wall glazing and partition wall.
-Mullion Mate[®] PRO is installed adjacent to a vertical mullion.
+Mullion Mate[®] is designed to be easily installed and field cut to fit varying job conditions between curtain wall and partition wall.
+Mullion Mate[®] can be installed adjacent to a vertical mullion.
 The installation instructions are written for a finished partition wall with Mullion Mate[®] End Caps installed.
 (For more information on the End Caps contact a Gordon, Inc. service representative.
 800-747-8954).